 Rossall Beach – a Natural Sea Defence

-These natural sea defences are considered to be the most stable of the Wyre coastline.
-The natural high sandy, shingle beach is the best possible form of sea defence and dissipates the energy of the sea beautifully.
+This natural sea defence is considered to be the most stable of the Wyre coastline.
+The natural high sandy, shingle beach is the best possible type of protection against the sea and efficiently dissipates the energy of the waves.

 In the next photo you can see how, in moderately rough weather, the waves taper to nothing on the shingle of the beach in the front of shot.
 Yet they bounce off the wall and into the air when they hit the concrete defences in front of Rossall School.